k4ntz/JAXAtari/src/jaxatari/games/jax_enduro.md

     - Config: ``mountain_pixel_movement_per_frame_per_speed_unit``
   - Clouds stop once the track is straight again
   - Clouds appear at the opposite side once they leave the screen on one side

+## Limitations
+### Integer vs. floats
+The original game uses integer for speed, but since we need a frame based acceleration logic for the JAX implementation, this is not feasible.
+This has thw downside, that the player cannot really match the opponent speed (the float is always slightly above or below).
+If this really represents an issue the speed could be encoded as an integer and the sub-speed could be implemented as a cooldown (wait n-steps before the next speed increase).

 ## Debug renderer
 The file contains a [debug-renderer](./jax_enduro_debug_renderer.py) with an overlay to display state variables for